Reviews You Can Rely On

 Our Analysis and Test Results

-The GravityWorks comes with a clearly labeled "clean" and "dirty" bag that each holds 4 liters for a storage capacity of 8 liters total.
+The GravityWorks comes with clearly labeled “clean” and “dirty” bags that each hold 4 liters for a total storage capacity of 8 liters.
 It comes in both a 4L and 2L size.
-If you seek a quick and easy to use filter where setup time and a few extra ounces isn't a big concern, consider this award winner.
+If you seek a quick and easy-to-use filter where setup time and a few extra ounces aren't a big concern, consider this favorite.
 It filters quickly and easily.
-Best used for clear water sources and groups of one to many.
-It wins our Editors' Choice Award because it performs well all-around.
-It's fast, reliable, and offers deliciously clean water from the most disgusting sources.
+It is best used with clear water sources and when traveling with groups, and it is among our favorite all-around options for its fast, reliable performance and the deliciously clean water it produces from the most disgusting sources.

 Performance Comparison

-platypus gravityworks backpacking water filter review - this filtration system is easy to use and can turn gross water into...
+platypus gravityworks - this filtration system is easy to use and can turn gross water into...

 This filtration system is easy to use and can turn gross water into drinkable water.